justinjiajia/bigdata_lab/lab_6_spark.md

 spark-submit --master yarn --deploy-mode client --num-executors 4 recommendation.py
 ```

-> Any values specified as flags or in the properties file will be passed on to the application and merged with those specified through SparkConf.
+> Any values specified as flags or in the properties file will be passed on to the application and merged with those specified through `SparkConf`.
 Properties set directly on the `SparkConf` take highest precedence, then flags passed to `spark-submit` or `spark-shell`, then options in the *spark-defaults.conf* file.

 Check out this <a href="https://spark.apache.org/docs/latest/submitting-applications" target="_blank">page</a> for more launch options